chadhunter/chadahunter.com/_posts/2021-8-21-quick-limitless.md

 layout: post
 title: Limitless Summary
 description: Limitless by Jim Kwik
-image: null
+image: assets/images/kwik-jim-limitless.webp
 permalink: /kwik-limitless/
 ---

 # 30 Second Overview
-This book is about maximizing your productivity and effectiveness in all areas of your life.
+This book is about maximizing and achieving your potential.
+Jim outlines methods to understand how to learn rapidly and use those skills to unlock a limitless you.

 # Summary
 Resources can be found at https://www.limitlessbook.com/resources

-Mindset (What?)
+## Mindset (What?)
 * Key concept(s):
    * 7 lies of learning
       * Intelligence is fixed
-         * FIxed vs growth mindset
+         * Fixed vs growth mindset
          * Growth mindset - we have the power to improve anything
          * IQ is static measurement and misses creativity, practical intelligence (street smarts), and emotional intelligence
       * We only use 10% of our brains